 Below you will find over 25 of the best science project ideas, covering many of these science topics and more.

 Our science activities have you, the parent or teacher, in mind!
-Easy to set up, quick to do, most projects will take only 15 to 30 minutes (or longer if kids want to experiment further) to complete, and are heaps of fun!
+Easy to set up, quick to do, most projects will take only 15 to 30 minutes (or longer if kids want to experiment further).
 Plus, our supply lists usually contain only free or cheap materials you can source from home.

 Click on the projects below for the full supply list and step-by-step instructions for each activity.
 Also, check out our helpful tips for putting together a 3rd grade science fair project!